 As set out earlier we adapted services quickly in response to the Covid pandemic and this was supported with additional Government Funding.
-As the pandemic continued into 2021/22 some of the funding (£0.137m) has been carried forward to support our ongoing response.

-At the end of the previous financial year (2019/20) we established a Collection Fund Deficit Reserve of £0.400m to address the impact of the Covid pandemic on the number of households eligible for Local Council Tax Support - as this reduces Council Tax income received by the Authority for 2020/21.
-National accounting regulations would normally delay the impact of this shortfall until 2021/22.
+At the end of 2019/20 a Collection Fund Deficit Reserve of £0.400m was established to address the impact of the Covid pandemic on the number of households eligible for Local Council Tax Support - as this reduces Council Tax income received by the Authority.
+National accounting regulations would normally delay the impact of this shortfall until the following accounting year.
 These regulations have been relaxed and the impact will be spread over three years (2021/22 to 2023/24).
-However, the Authority still has to manage this income reduction and the reserve has been increased to £0.533m at the end of 2020/21 to reflect the latest assessment of the impact on the Authority.
+However, the Authority still has to manage this income reduction, increasing the reserve to £0.533m in 2020/21 and further increasing to £0.828m at the end of 2021/22 to reflect the latest assessment of the impact on the Authority.
 This strategy avoids this income reduction impacting on services.